 - Time Code: Time Slip entries made from the Project tab will be assigned this Time Code.
-Refer to the article Using Time Tracking.
+Refer to the article Recording & Tracking Time.
 (Required)

 - Role Assignment: When the Task is activated, it will be automatically assigned to the Plan's Employee Role if one is specified.
 A Task may be left Unassigned; in this case, it must be assigned to a Worktray.

 - Status Assignment: When the Task is activated, the Project Status (or Distribution Status) will automatically update to this value, allowing a Status to be tracked over time.
 Refer to the article Tracking Projects & Distributions.